Performing Arts Center of Kapolei

 The Performing Arts Center of Kapolei (PACK) recognizes the rights of students, volunteers, parents and teachers who want to participate in online social networking--but with these rights come responsibilities.
 We expect all PACK participants to set and maintain high ethical standards in their use of social networking and to recognize that conduct online needs to come with a sense of good will, honesty, and individual accountability.

 When accessing, creating, or contributing to any blogs, wikis, podcasts, or other social media platforms (such as Facebook, Twitter, Instagram, etc.), PACK expects all program participants to keep the guidelines listed below in mind.
 While PACK has high expectations for all participants with regard to social media conduct, ultimately it is the responsibility of students and their parents and families, to hold themselves accountable for their words and behavior within a digital world.
 However, should PACK performers and/or families violate any of the guidelines or policies, PACK reserves the right to suspend or expel the offender from PACK, and ban them from all future PACK activities.

 Social media reaches audiences far beyond the limits of one’s own community.
 PACK participants must use social sites responsibly and will be held accountable for their actions.
-If an individual sees anything of concern regarding a fellow PACK member’s social networking page or account, they should immediately contact and inform their parents or an adult within the PACK community.
+If an individual sees anything of concern regarding a fellow PACK member’s social networking page or account, they should immediately contact and inform PACK, or their parents or an adult within the PACK community.

 In the online environment, students must conduct themselves with honesty and integrity.